Josh Wolf (baseball): New York Mets

+Wolf did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

+Cleveland Indians / Guardians

 On January 7, 2021, the Mets traded Wolf, Amed Rosario, Andrés Giménez, and Isaiah Greene to the Cleveland Indians for Francisco Lindor and Carlos Carrasco.
 At the time, Wolf was the number 9 prospect in the Mets system.
 Indians president of baseball operations Chris Antonetti said: “He's a young, hard-throwing right-handed pitcher with a good mix of pitches.
 He's got an above-average fastball, up to 96 [mph].
 He's got a really good slider.
 His changeup is his third pitch, and that's developing.
 He has the ingredients to develop into a successful starting Major League pitcher.”

 For the 2021 season, Wolf was assigned to the Lynchburg Hillcats of the Low-A East.
 Over 18 games (17 starts), Wolf went 1–3 with a 5.35 ERA, striking out 67 batters over 65 2/3 innings.
-He split 2022 between the ACL Guardians and Lynchburg, and was 2-2 with a 5.61 ERA, striking out 25 batters in 25.2 innings.
+He split 2022 between the rookie–level Arizona Complex League Guardians and Lynchburg, and was 2-2 with a 5.61 ERA, striking out 25 batters in 25.2 innings.

-Wolf will pitch for the Israeli national baseball team in the 2023 World Baseball Classic, to be held in Miami starting during March 11–15.
+Wolf pitched for the Israeli national baseball team in the 2023 World Baseball Classic.
+He split the 2023 campaign between the ACL Guardians and High-A Lake County Captains, struggling to a combined 6.11 ERA with 47 strikeouts across 45 2/3 innings pitched.

+Wolf was released by the Guardians organization on May 19, 2024 after posting a 5.11 earned run average over 12 1/3 innings in 10 relief appearances for High–A Lake County.

+San Francisco Giants

+On May 23, 2024, Wolf signed a minor league contract with the San Francisco Giants.